-Transhipments by New Zealand flagged vessels, either on the high seas or within New Zealand waters, are subject to specific prior approval by the Ministry of Fisheries.
-Such transhipments must be monitored by an observer or Fishery Officer.
-Specific requirements include labelling and the transfer of cartons.
-Transhipments are not a common occurrence, and no authorisations have been issued for SBT.
+Transhipments by New Zealand flagged vessels, either on the high seas or within New Zealand waters, are subject to specific prior approval by the Ministry of Fisheries and must be monitored by an observer or Fishery Officer with specific requirements including labelling and the transfer of cartons.
+Transhipments are not a common occurrence.
 New Zealand currently has no carrier vessels to notify to the Secretariat.

-Vessel Monitoring System (VMS)
+Vessel Monitoring System